interlink-project/interlink-project/docs/INTERLINKERS.md

   This allows us to create knowledge interlinkers based on any software interlinker (with some conditions, as it is going to be explained later):

     * Survey: create survey templates for specific aspects that users could reuse (such us "Survey for interlinker quality assurance")
-    * Google Drive: create document, slides or sheet templates
+    * Googledrive: (google apps) create document, slides or sheet templates
     * Etherpad: create document templates

     ...